embrace-community/embrace-docs/docs/intro/current-circumstances.md

 # Current Circumstance

 Distorted by profit motivation: the primary goal is profit not community.
+Extracts profits from community

 Does not prioritise the health of individuals or communities on the platform.
-The implementation often profits from toxic communication and benefits from altercations.
+The implementation often profits from toxic communication and benefits from conflict.

 Survelliance Capitalism is a term to describe the new form of capitalism that has emerged in the digital age.
 It is a system in which